kylenguyen-cs30/Parfummelier/services/README.md

 # Micro-service rundown

+✅ Finished
+❌ Need test
+💻 still working

 ## User service

-- create an account
+- Create an account ✅
-- list all scentbank detail base on one user_id
+- list all scentbank detail base on one user_id ✅ ❌
-- register new user
+- register new user ✅ ❌
-- update user scentbank details
+- update user scentbank details ✅

 ## Authentication service

-- Check login and generate token
+- Check login and generate token ✅
-- Check logout and destroy token
+- Check logout and destroy token 💻
-- Resquest password reset
+- Resquest password reset 💻
-- password reset
+- password reset 💻

-## Quiz service [OPTIONAL]
+## Quiz service [CONFIRMATION?] 💻

 - List all answers by a user with user_id
 - Map user's answer to corresponding product
 - Add user's answers into database

-## Product service
+## Product service 💻 [SOMEBODY CODE THIS THING?]

 - List All available products
 - List All product in a same collection_id